FelixSchoen/ParlorPlace/backend/guide/WEREWOLF_CHARACTER_CREATION.md

   }
 ```

-Do not forget to add an entry in the GameRoleClasses map:
+Do not forget to add an entry in the `GameRoleClasses` map in `WerewolfGameService`:

 ```
 private static final Map<WerewolfRoleType, Class<? extends WerewolfGameRole>> werewolfGameRoleClasses = new HashMap<>() {{